 8. Wear dry gloves

 P.S Glover liners are also a great way of insulating your hands and covering up bare skin when your main gloves are off.
-I reviewed the best glove liners here – check it out if your interested.
+I reviewed the best glove liners here – check it out if you are interested.

 9. Avoid smoking or drinking alcohol